NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --min-triangulation-angle <degrees (default: 0.1)>
     The minimum angle, in degrees, at which rays must meet at a triangulated point to accept this point as valid.
+It must be a positive value.

 --ip-triangulation-max-error <float>
     When matching IP, filter out any pairs with a triangulation